-2.1.1 The Criminal Offences Confiscation Fund and the Drug Trafficking Confiscation Fund fall into this category.
+2.1.1 The Criminal Offences Confiscation Fund and the Drugs Trafficking Confiscation Fund fall into this category.

-- 2.2.1 These Funds invest in cash balances, as the legislation governing them states that funds, whilst not applied for any of the purposes required by the governing legislation, will be placed "in a current or deposit account". - 2.2.2 Legal advice is being sought to ascertain whether it is possible to use other investment vehicles in order to maximise returns to these funds.
-Once received, the strategy relating to these funds may be amended.
+- 2.2.1 These Funds invest in cash balances, as the legislation governing them states that funds whilst not applied for any of the purposes required by the governing legislation will be placed "in a current or deposit account". - 2.2.2 Legal advice is being sought to ascertain whether it is possible to use other investment vehicles in order to maximise returns to these Funds.
+Once the advice is received, the strategy relating to these Funds may be amended.